RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ![Greeting]({% image_path inventory.png %})

 Now you will corrupt the service and cause its health check to start failing.
 To simulate the app crasing, let's kill the underlying service so it stops responding.
-Execute via CodeReady Workspaces `Terminal`:
+Execute via CodeReady Workspaces Terminal:

 `oc rsh dc/inventory-quarkus pkill java`

-This will execute the Linux `pkill` command to stop the running Java process in the container.
+This will execute the Linux **pkill** command to stop the running Java process in the container.

-Check out the application sample UI page and notice it is now failing to access the inventory data, and the `Last Successful Fetch` counter starts increasing, indicating that the UI cannot access inventory.
+Check out the application sample UI page and notice it is now failing to access the inventory data, and the _Last Successful Fetch_ counter starts increasing, indicating that the UI cannot access inventory.
 This could have been caused by an overloaded server, a bug in the code, or any other reason that could make the application unhealthy.

 ![Greeting]({% image_path inventory-fail.png %})

 At this point, return to the [OpenShift web console]({{ CONSOLE_URL}}) and click on the _Pods_ on the left menu.
 Notice that the
-`ContainersNotReady` indicates the application is failing its _liveness probe_:
+**ContainersNotReady** indicates the application is failing its _liveness probe_:

 ![Not Ready]({% image_path notready.png %})